LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  effect (string) = NoExecute, NoSchedule, or PreferNoSchedule.
    -  tolerationSeconds (integer) = The amount of seconds to tolerate a taint.

--  toplogySpreadConstraints (map) = Define how to spread Pods across the Kubernetes cluster.
+-  topologySpreadConstraints (map) = Define how to spread Pods across the Kubernetes cluster.

    -  labelSelector (map) = A key-value pair to find similar Pods.
 Schedule the Pod to run on that worker Node.
    -  maxSkew (integer) = The number of Pods that can be unevenly distributed.
-   -  toplogyKey (string) = A key label on a worker Node to look for.
+   -  topologyKey (string) = A key label on a worker Node to look for.
    -  whenUnsatisfiable (string) = Default is DoNotSchedule.
 Alternatively use ScheduleAnyway.

 -  volumes (list of maps) = Volumes to expose to all of the containers.